cpldcpu/BitNetMCU/docs/documentation.md

 # Putting it all together

-To keep things flexible, I split up the data pipeline into several python scripts. **training.py** is used to train the model and store it as *.pth* file.
+To keep things flexible, I split up the data pipeline into several python scripts. **training.py** is used to train the model and store it as a *.pth* file.
 The model weights are still in float format at that time, since they are quantized on-the-fly during training. **exportquant.py** converts the model into a quantized format, a custom python class, that is only used as an intermediate representation for export and testing.
 The quantized model data is then merged into 32 bit integers and exported to a C header file.

 To test inference of the actual model as a C-implementation, the inference code along with the model data is compiled into a DLL. **test-inference.py** calls the DLL and compares the results with the original python model test case by test case.
 This allows accurate comparison to the entire MNIST test data set of 10000 images.